Bfaschat/Ebooks-Downloader/README.md

 Script for downloading books from www.allitebooks.com

 To use the software you just have to:
-1) Change the paths according to your own needs
+1) ~~Change the paths according to your own needs~~ Update : No more file dependencies!

-~~2) If given proxy does not work, you have to select another proxy (or maybe none at all!) as it may have been shut-down~~(eliminated file dependencies)
+2) Install beautifulsoup4 and lxml parser modules;
+3) You may have to select another proxy if the given one does not work anymore;

-3) Run 'base_script.py'
+4) Run 'base_script.py';

-4) Enjoy!
+5) Enjoy!

 Script created by Eduard6421